 Check out these amazing views from the top of Koko crater trail.

-So what’s free to do in Honolulu (Or really dirt cheap)
+35. Enjoy these free things to do in Honolulu (Or really dirt cheap)

 There’s a lot of free things to do where you won’t spend a dime visiting this pricey city.
 Check out all the fun freebies below:

 - Visit Pearl Harbor and the USS Arizona

 - Check out the street art and vibe at Kaka’ako

 - Hike up Diamond Head for the best views